XpycTee/ami-client/README.pypi.md

 connect_resp = await client.connect(username='hello', password='world')
 ```

-Note that the response of the request will be represented as a dictionary, for example:
+Note that the response of the request will be represented as a list of dictionaries, for example:

 ```json
 [